-Our 4 ingredient gyoza sauce is ready in just a couple of minutes and is the perfect sauce for dipping crispy gyoza into and no cooking or chopping is needed.
-A mixture of soy sauce, sesame oil, rice vinegar and optional chilli flakes for a kick of heat, this is a super easy dipping sauce that would also go well with dumplings or wontons.
+This 4 ingredient gyoza sauce is ready in just a couple of minutes and is the perfect sauce for dipping crispy gyoza into and no cooking or chopping is needed.
+A mixture of soy sauce, sesame oil, rice vinegar and optional chilli flakes for a kick of heat - this is a super easy gyoza dipping sauce that would also go well with dumplings or wontons.

 You just mix 4 ingredients together in a bowl, with no cooking or chopping needed.
-This easy gyoza sauce has the perfect balance of flavours and the option to make it as mild or as spicy as you like.
+This quick gyoza sauce has the perfect balance of flavors and the option to make it as mild or as spicy as you like.
 Ideal for dipping our Air Fryer Gyoza into.

 Jump to:

-- Sesame oil - This adds such a lovely nutty flavour to the sauce.
+- Sesame oil - This adds such a lovely nutty flavor to the sauce.

 - Rice vinegar - This adds a little sweetness to the sauce and keeps it traditional.
 However, you could use white wine vinegar or apple cider vinegar instead.

-- Chilli flakes - These are optional, but we love the spiciness that it adds.
+- Chili flakes - These are optional, but we love the spiciness that it adds.
 You could leave them out, or even add more if you like really spicy.
-You could use fresh chopped chillies too.
+You could use fresh chopped chilies too.

 Variations

-If you don't like spicy food, then you can leave the red chilli flakes out.
+Spicy.
+If you don't like spicy food, then you can leave the red chili flakes out.
 Equally, you can add extra if you like your dipping sauce with a real kick of heat.
-You can use fresh chilli too if you like.
+You can use fresh chili too if you like.

-If you like your sauces a little sweet, then a spoonful of honey or maple syrup really balances out the flavours.
+Sweet.
+If you like your sauces a little sweet, then a spoonful of honey or maple syrup really balances out the flavors.

-We think this is the perfect dipping sauce for gyoza, but you can also use it for dumplings and wontons too.
+We think this is the perfect dipping sauce for gyoza, but you can also use it for dumplings and wontons too, or even tofu.
 This is such a versatile sauce, that you are going to want to put it on everything.

 You don't just have to use this as a dipping sauce, as it works really well with noodles and stir fries too.
 Why not try our Easy Vegetable Stir Fry, Lamb Stir Fry or Air Fryer Chinese Noodles?